rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 BOOT -L C
 ```

-## Creating a PC-DOS 4.0x HDD image
+## Creating a PC DOS 4.0x HDD image
-Installing PC-DOS 4.0x is easier then MS-DOS 4.0x as it comes on only two 3.5" disks (Install and Operating), or five 5.25" disks.
+Installing PC DOS 4.0x is easier then MS-DOS 4.0x as it comes on only two 3.5" disks (Install and Operating), or five 5.25" disks.

 The same limits on disk and partition sizes seem to apply as MS-DOS 4.0x.